What are the things you spend your money on?

 So how do you create a spending plan using this budget technique?

 Just assign a percentage for each category and commit your money to it.
 My friend follows the 20-70-10 rule, which means 20% of his income goes to debt payments, 70% goes to his daily expenses and 10% goes to savings and investments.
-Here’s a screenshot of a sample budget plan using this technique:

 You should adjust the percentages and budget figures according to your requirements.
 You can also add more columns and details if you want, like the daily figure of how much is currently left of your monthly budget.

-The lesson here actually is to jumpstart yourself into the habit of making a budget and moving forward from there.
-And eventually you would be more comfortable with using a more complex budget spreadsheet.
+The actual lesson here is to jumpstart yourself into the habit of making a budget and moving forward from there.

 Lastly, my friend says that this simple spending plan teaches more than just budgeting.
 It makes you realize and understand a few more things: